 $35.99

-Codeage Liposomal Vitamin C+ is a high-potency supplement containing 1500mg of vitamin C, citrus bioflavonoids, quercetin, elderberry, rosehip, zinc, and alpha lipoic acid.
-This advanced vitamin C capsule formula also features a liposomal delivery to help enhance absorption and bioavailability.* 2-month supply.
+Codeage Liposomal Vitamin C+ is a high-potency supplement containing 1500 mg of vitamin C, citrus bioflavonoids, quercetin, elderberry, rosehip, zinc, and alpha lipoic acid.
+This advanced vitamin C capsule formula also features a liposomal delivery.
+Each bottle comes with a 2-month supply.

-Codeage Liposomal Vitamin C+ is a high-potency supplement containing 1500mg of vitamin C, citrus bioflavonoids, quercetin, elderberry, rosehip, zinc, and alpha lipoic acid.
-This advanced vitamin C capsule formula also features a liposomal delivery to help enhance absorption and bioavailability.* 2-month supply.
+Codeage Liposomal Vitamin C+ is a high-potency supplement containing 1500 mg of vitamin C, citrus bioflavonoids, quercetin, elderberry, rosehip, zinc, and alpha lipoic acid.
+This advanced vitamin C capsule formula also features a liposomal delivery.
+Each bottle comes with a 2-month supply.

 Product Details

-• Codeage Liposomal Vitamin C+ contains a high dose of 1500 mg of vitamin C per serving and a citrus bioflavonoid complex made of grapefruit, lemon, and orange powder.
-Each bottle comes with 2 months of supply.
+• Codeage Liposomal Vitamin C+ offers a potent dose of 1500 mg of vitamin C per serving, combined with a citrus bioflavonoid complex from grapefruit, lemon, and orange powder.
+Each bottle provides a 2-month supply.

-• This vitamin C as ascorbic acid supplement comes with 15 mg of zinc mineral per serving and alpha lipoic acid to further elevate this vitamin C formula.
+• Each serving of Codeage Liposomal Vitamin C capsules formula contains 15 mg of zinc and alpha lipoic acid to further enhance the vitamin C formula.

-• Codeage Liposomal Vitamin C+ is vegan, non-GMO, dairy, gluten, and soy-free.
-This 1,500mg vitamin C formula is manufactured in the United States with global ingredients in a cGMP-certified facility for quality and purity.
-A liposomal vitamin C 1,000 mg liquid formula is also available in sachets, making it easy to incorporate into your daily routine.
+• Codeage Liposomal Vitamin C+ is vegan, non-GMO, and free from dairy, gluten, and soy.
+It is manufactured in the USA with global ingredients in a cGMP-certified facility for quality and purity.
+A liposomal vitamin C 1,000 mg liquid formula is also available in sachets for convenient daily use.

 Supplement Facts